njal3001/ll1-parser/README.md

-A simple ll1 parser that takes a grammer file as input, then parses strings and checks if they are valid.
+A simple ll1 parser that takes a grammar file as input, then parses strings and checks if they are valid.